Kemy Card

 • U.S. BIN (Bank Identification Number)

-• Google Pay supported for online payments only (not for in-store contactless payments)
+• Google Pay supported for online payments only (not for in-store contactless payments on virtual cards)

-• Apple Pay integration is not mentioned and presumably not supported
+• Apple Pay integration not available for virtual cards

 Conversion Process